Gateway Chemist Vaccination Centre

 - Severe mental illness Individuals with schizophrenia or bipolar disorder, or any mental illness that causes severe functional impairment.

-- Younger adults in long-stay nursing and residential care settings Many younger adults in residential care settings will be eligible for vaccination because they fall into one of the clinical risk groups above (for example learning disabilities).
+- Younger adults in long-stay nursing and residential care settings.
+Many younger adults in residential care settings will be eligible for vaccination because they fall into one of the clinical risk groups above (for example learning disabilities).
 Given the likely high risk of exposure in these settings, where a high proportion of the population would be considered eligible, vaccination of the whole resident population is recommended.
 Younger residents in care homes for the elderly will be at high risk of exposure, and although they may be at lower risk of mortality than older residents should not be excluded from vaccination programmes

 2. How do I know if I have been selected?

-- Have you received a letter?
+- Have you received a NHS invitation letter and/or text?

 - Check this NHS webpage for more information: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/how-you-will-be-contacted/